AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 ==== Live Configuration <s.m.settings>

 Most of the configurable settings described in #nameref(<s.m.configuration>, "Configuration") section can be changed live during the simulation.
-Pressing `L` in #acr("MAGICS") will expose a side-panel with all the settings, see #panel.settings in @f.m.simulation-tool; hereunder, the mutable configuration settings, e.g. amount of internal and external #acr("GBP") iterations to compute, communication failure rate and radius, and which visualisations to draw.
+Pressing `L` in #acr("MAGICS") will expose a side-panel with all the settings, see #panel.settings in @f.m.simulation-tool; hereunder, the mutable configuration settings, e.g. amount of internal and external #acr("GBP") iterations to compute, communication failure rate and radius, and which visualizations to draw.
 A screenshot of the side-panel is shown in @f.m.simulation-tool, which includes all these and more useful options.
 Some of the sections in the settings panel are off-screen in @f.m.simulation-tool, but they are accessible by scrolling down.
 The notable sections are described in the following sections.

 ==== Hot Loading Scenarios <s.m.hot-loading>